 by David Moskowitz Many news outlets are reporting that Columbia River and Snake River summer steelhead runs may come in a bit late this year.
 Unfortunately, the numbers as of August 31 show it's too late for any kind of major rebound.
 That puts our wild steelhead, which push into eastern Washington, eastern Oregon and … Continue reading Inland Northwest Steelhead: Don’t Assume They’ll Bounce Back

-The EPA reversed its prior ruling that the proposed Pebble Mine would irretrievably damage multiple Bristol Bay rivers and place at risk the world’s most productive salmon region.
-Click the link to send your comments to the EPA before October 17th.
+Public outcry against the EPA has been substantial after it reversed its prior ruling that the proposed Pebble Mine would irretrievably damage multiple Bristol Bay rivers and place the world’s most productive salmon region at grave risk.
+Here is TCA's letter that was sent to the EPA regarding that decision.